How to complain about a commission arrangement on a car finance loan

 What is the process?

-Once the FCA review is completed, it will decide the best way to compensate consumers who have been treated unfairly (for example, it may set up a formal redress scheme).
+The FCA is still conducting its review.
+Once it is completed, it will decide the best way to compensate consumers who have been treated unfairly (for example, it may set up a formal redress scheme).
+The FCA has committed to an 'easy to participate in' redress scheme and its proposal for the scheme will be published later in 2025.

 You may not know whether there was a DCA in relation to your finance agreement, so our template letter asks this question first.